Ask questions. Be open to new experiences. That’s how to be good in bed.

 She thanks me and consumes the data file.
 Waves me into the party.

 The inside of the cracked orb looks like the inside of a cracked orb.
 No surprise there.
 The guests are mostly standing or lounging on its inner surface.
-A few are sitting on the cracks, or floating around the orb or just outside the cracks.
+A few are sitting on the cracks, or floating around the orb.

 The guests are mostly bipedal, tentacular, or spherical.
 About half are biological, the other half are made of neutronium.
 A few are made of light or shadows.
 Their esthetics run from cutesy to nightmarish and all points in between.